zincsamael/muppy/trunk/muppy/doc/source/intro.rst

                  getset_descriptor |          17 |         1224
                                int |          39 |          936

-A tracker object creates a snapshot (that is a summary which it will remember) on initialization.
+A tracker object creates a summary (that is a summary which it will remember) on initialization.
 Now whenever you call tracker.print_diff(), a new snapshot of the current state is created, compared to the previous snapshot and printed to the console.
 As you can see here, quite a few objects got in between these two